 3. Spectacular Sins by John Piper

 Spectacular Sins is a book centered on the sins that God turns and uses for his own glory.
+The Apostle Paul tells us that God works all things together (Rom.
+8:28).
+Piper gives us some great insights into how this works.
 We know that it is impossible to go through this life without someone wronging us, and frequently its people we love and care about, and John Piper does a phenomenal job of highlighting different sinful choices in the scriptures that help us to see that when people sin against us, God always uses those sins in a spectacular way.

 4. What’s So Amazing About Grace by Philip Yancey